ruan-cat/QiuJiu-9.github.io/library/002-English/02-QJ-MapProjectileMZ/04-QJ.MPMZ.Shoot/12-particles.md

 scaleYMax:2,          //
 moveType:['-1*t','0'],//the particle moves straight.(Parametric equation,the param is t)
-intervalTime:2,       //the interval time of particle`s emtting is 2 frames bundleNumber:2        //2 particles are emitted at one time }
+intervalTime:2,       //the interval time of particle`s emtting is 2 frames bundleNumber:2,       //2 particles are emitted at one time synScale:false        //not to syn the scale x and scale y }
 ```